elcapitankyle/reverser/README.md

-From the project root run `npm run test`
+From the project root run `npm install` then run either `npm run test` to see the test results or `node main.js pathToSomeInputFile`